These are some of the most complex and difficult parts of our experience to unlock and bring to life in a wholesome, connected way.

 When people have unleashed and subsequently reintegrated a shadow side of themselves you can see the change physically and emotionally.
 Their eyes are brighter, they walk taller, they speak more clearly.

-This has however given me freedom from contraction around a huge range of thoughts, behaviours and emotions that most of humanity is gripped by in every possible social situation.
+This level of processing has given me freedom from contraction around a huge range of thoughts, behaviours and emotions that most of humanity is typically subconsciously gripped by in all social situations.

 The Archetypal Realm & Practice